Melissa Gorga ENVY: ‘RHONJ’ Star Opening Store Again After Brief Closure

 Melissa Gorga wanted to fulfill a dream when she decided to open a fashion store in New Jersey.
-Right from the beginning, Melissa struggled to get support, as her husband didn’t want to spend too much time out of the home.
-Joe Gorga wants his wife to take care of their three children, cooked meals and was home throughout the day.
+Right from the beginning, Melissa struggled to get support, as her husband didn’t want her to spend too much time out of the home.
+Joe Gorga wants his wife to take care of their three children, cook meals and be home throughout the day.
 However, Melissa wanted to open this store and sell fashion items to the world.
 So to make it work, Gorga decided to partner up with another woman to make the business a reality.

-According to a new Bravo report, Melissa Gorga is now revealing that her store will return this Saturday after a few weeks of being closed.
-Late last year, Gorga revealed that her business partner had left the partnership – and had emptied out the store for inventory.
-Clearly, the two of them didn’t have a great working relationship and it was shocking to some people that her business partner would essentially steal clothing from the store and leave Melissa with nothing.
+According to a new Bravo report, Melissa Gorga revealed that her store would return this Saturday after a few weeks of being closed.
+Late last year, Gorga confirmed that her business partner had left the partnership and had emptied out the store’s inventory.
+Clearly, the two of them didn’t have a great working relationship, and it was shocking to some people that her business partner would remove all the clothing from the store and leave Melissa with nothing.

 But this defeat wasn’t enough to knock Melissa Gorga completely out.
 After going home to regroup and relax over the holidays, Gorga decided that she wanted to work hard to get her store back in her name and launch a brand new store without a business partner.
-And it sounds like she’s ready to launch, as she announced on Instagram that she’s opening the doors to her store this Saturday.
+And it sounds like she’s ready to launch as she announced on Instagram that she’s opening the doors to her store this Saturday.
 On social media, Melissa Gorga revealed that she was “so excited” to welcome her customers back.

 Melissa Gorga’s Envy Returning https://t.co/en57ZWYoDw via @www.realmrhousewife.com pic.twitter.com/RJmIgsis3N